kidBrazil/black-mesa/docs/vue-x.md

 ##Modules
 When working on this application please try to adhere to the [Module's](https://vuex.vuejs.org/en/modules.html) principles outlined in the official vue-x documents.
 Splitting off reusable pieces of the application into modules will make it more scalable and maintainable.

+---

+#Structure

+##Store.js
+Store.js will hold any central, global states directly on the body of the document itself.
+Central shared functions such as [ Getters / Actions / Mutations ] are imported to the global store object through this file as well.
+To keep things tidy, consider using the Modules patterns discussed above to group functionality that isn't shared and is specific to a component or section of the application.